Džemail Suljević: Sandžak People's Movement

 Suljević left the SDA and became a co-founder of the Sandžak People's Movement in August 2000; shortly thereafter, he was chosen as leader of the latter organization.
-He appeared in the lead position on the party's list for the Užice division in the 2000 Yugoslavian parliamentary election; the list did not win any mandates, and he was again not returned.
+He appeared in the lead position on the party's list for the Užice division in the 2000 Yugoslavian parliamentary election; the list did not win any mandates, and he was again not elected.
 He was not a candidate in the 2000 Serbian parliamentary election and his term formally ended in January 2001.

-He strongly opposed Yugoslavia's law on the protection of ethnic minorities in 2002 on the grounds that it did not provide special recognition for the Bosniak people..
+He strongly opposed Yugoslavia's law on the protection of ethnic minorities in 2002 on the grounds that it did not provide special recognition for the Bosniak people.
 He was quoted as saying, "This law is perhaps acceptable for Ruthenians, Bulgarians, or Romani, but it completely unacceptable for us.
 Earlier on, we were a people recognized by the constitution, and what kind of act is this that makes us an ethnic minority?
 Those who accept the implementation of this law are betraying the Bosniak people."
 In the same period, he described Yugoslav Minister of Human and Minority Rights Rasim Ljajić as "a representative of Serbian parties" and not an authentic representative of the Bosniak community.

 Suljević argued in April 2002 that the Sandžak should become a separate federal unit in a reconstituted successor state to the Federal Republic of Yugoslavia.
 He strongly opposed Montenegro's push for independence in the mid-2000s on the grounds that it would divide the territory of the Sandžak, and in early 2006 he helped to convene a congress of Bosniaks advocating for the preservation of a federal state.
 These efforts were ultimately not successful, and Montenegro declared independence later in 2006 (with the support of most members of its Bosniak community).